 Whitney Frazier is an interdisciplinary artist and educator living in Baltimore City, MD.
-She completed her BA in Painting and MFA in Community Arts at the Maryland Institute College of Art (MICA).
-Since 2002 Frazier has been active in community arts throughout Baltimore City.
-Her most recent project included a series of murals on the T. Rowe Price campus that represented their core values—interconnectivity, integrity and ethics.
+She completed her BA in Painting, MA and MFA in Community Arts at the Maryland Institute College of Art (MICA).
+Since 2002, Frazier has been active in community arts throughout Baltimore City.

-Currently, Frazier is painting large scale abstract murals commissioned by local institutions, teaching and advising at MICA and the Baltimore Montessori Public Charter School, raising her daughter and advocating for arts in Baltimore schools.
-Whether she is creating murals, videos or performances, Frazier believes that through the collaborative process art can transform lives and strengthen our communities.
+Currently, Frazier has been commissioned to create several largescale abstract murals.
+She works as an adjunct professor and advisor at MICA and the Baltimore Montessori Public Charter School, raises her daughter, and advocates for arts in Baltimore schools.
+Whether she is creating murals, videos or performances, Frazier believes that collaborative arts can transform lives and strengthen our communities.